 What are hearing aids?

-Hearing aids are instruments that process sounds in order to enable those with hearing loss to hear more clearly.
+Hearing aids are instruments that amplify sounds in order to enable those with hearing loss to hear more clearly.

 Will wearing a hearing aid make me appear old or frail?